samjulien/blog/_posts/2018-07-19-developing-mobile-apps-with-xamarin-forms-and-azure-functions.markdown

 An Auth0 Application represents your client apps (in this case a mobile app) on Auth0.
 So, first, you will need to define the Application on Auth0 to then be able to add authentication in your Xamarin Forms application.

 To create an Auth0 Application, go to [the _Applications_ section of your Auth0 dashboard](https://manage.auth0.com/#/applications) and click on the _Create Application_ button.
-In the dialog that the dashboard presents, you have to provide name of the new application and choose an application type.
+In the dialog that the dashboard presents, you have to provide the name of the new application and choose an application type.
 For the name, you can add something like "Xamarin Forms App" and for the type you will have to select _Native_.

 After inserting the name and choosing the type of the application, click on the _Create_ button and, after few seconds, you should be redirected to the _Quick Start_ section of your new application.
 From there, click on the _Setting_ tab and leave the page open.
 Soon, you will need to copy the _Domain_ and _Client ID_ values to use in the Xamarin Forms application project.